Safeguarding Policy

 Policy statement

-The Charity takes its responsibilities for safeguarding extremely seriously and believes that it is never acceptable for a child, young person, vulnerable adult, apprentice, or any member of society to experience abuse of any kind.
+The Charity takes its responsibilities for safeguarding extremely seriously and believes that it is never acceptable for any member of society to experience abuse of any kind.
+The following policy has been developed to guide staff and volunteers in their interactions with our customers.

 This policy aims to:

-• protect and promote the welfare of the children, young people and vulnerable adults who engage with us
+• protect and promote the welfare of customers who engage with us

 • communicate our approach to safeguarding in a clear and transparent way